aws-solutions/quota-monitor-for-aws/README.md

 - STACK_NAME, substitute the name of the stack that you want to deploy, check cdk [app](./source/resources/bin/app.ts)
 - PROFILE_NAME, substitute the name of an AWS CLI profile that contains appropriate credentials for deploying in your preferred region
+- The deployment scripts assume the CDK bootstrap stack is named CDKToolkit.
+If you've used a custom name for your bootstrap stack, you'll need to modify the get-cdk-bucket script in package.json.
+- For the ORG/HYBRID mode, Ensure that the account or organization you're deploying stacks to has the necessary permissions to access the CDK assets bucket.
+- CDK creates an S3 bucket for assets in only one region.
+As a result, spoke stacks will deploy successfully only in the region where this bucket is created.

 _✅ Solution stack is deployed with your customized code._

 ## Independent spoke templates

-There are two spoke templates packaged with the solution
+There are three spoke templates packaged with the solution:

 - ta-spoke: provisions resources to support Trusted Advisor quota checks
 - sq-spoke: provisions resources to support Service Quotas checks
+- sns-spoke: provisions resources to support spoke account-specific notifications

-Both spoke templates are independent standalone stacks that can be individually deployed.
-You can deploy the spoke stack and route usage events and notifications to your preferred destinations.
-Additionally, in sq-spoke stack you can control which services to monitor, by toggling _monitored_ status of the services in the DynamoDB table _ServiceTable_.
+All three spoke templates (TA, SQ, and SNS) are independent standalone stacks that can be individually deployed.
+You can deploy these spoke stacks and route usage events and notifications to your preferred destinations.

+For the SQ spoke stack, you can control which services to monitor by toggling the _monitored_ status of the services in the DynamoDB table _ServiceTable_.
+The SNS spoke stack provides an additional option for routing notifications within spoke accounts.
 For deploying sq-spoke stack:

 ```
 npm run cdk -- deploy quota-monitor-sq-spoke --parameters EventBusArn=<BUS_ARN> --profile <PROFILE_NAME>